daily word - freedom

 Add new comment

-daily word - human and divine
+daily word - individual?

 Dale Cresap's picture